gSchool/ada-developer-skills/00-welcome-to-ada/06-wk01-one-on-ones-hidden.md

 The current method that instructors use to schedule one-on-ones is to:
 - Create blocks of time setup for 20 minute appointments onto your personal Ada calendar.
-- To the extent possible, slots should reoccur 3 times, every other week.
+- To the extent possible, slots should reoccur 3 times, every other week (for example, a single student should meet with an instructor Tuesday at 2pm on Week 2, Week 4, and Week 6).
 - Email students with the link to your calendar to sign up for a slot.

 Some thoughts: